ShivaniThadiyan/Azure-Experience-Center/docs/Creating-AEC-templates.md

 * Code: Provide an identifyable course code.
 * Description: Enter the description of the template.
 * ARM Template URL(optional): Upload the ARM template that automate the required resources for the event, to storage and provide the template link.
-* Parameter Template URL(optional): Upload the Parameter template that is used in the ARM template, to storage and provide the parameter template link.
+* Parameter Template URL(optional): Upload the parameter template that is used in the ARM template, to storage and provide the parameter template link.
 * Owner Email: Provide the email ID of the owner of the workshop.
 * Deployment Plan: Choose any of the deployment plan as below
   * Single Resource Group: Choose this plan if you need only one resource group for the workshop to deploy.